miccol/YARP-Behavior-Trees/README.md

 **Condition:** A Condition node determines if a desired condition `c` has been met.
 Conditions are technically a subset of the Actions, but are given a separate category and graphical symbol to improve readability of the BT and emphasize the fact that they never return running and do not change any internal states/variables of the BT.

+**Nodes with memory**
+There is the memory version of the Sequence and Fallback node.
+Memory nodes always tick the same child until this returns success or failure, ignoring its status after that.

 ## Setup
 Download and build the repository
 This will create the editor binary at <build-directory>/behavior_tree_editor